rohanmaddamsetti/PCN-db-pipeline/README.md

-# PCN-db-pipeline by Rohan Maddamsetti and Maggie Wilson.
+# PCN-db-pipeline by Rohan Maddamsetti, Maggie Wilson, and Irida Shyti.
 ## Requirements: biopython, kallisto, SRA-Toolkit, pysradb, and ncbi-datasets-cli

 ### This program can either be run locally or on Duke Compute Cluster (DCC).
 DCC is suggested to use due to the large amount of data that is downloaded from the thousands of samples.